 All residents are required to sign a contractual agreement, which includes meals, and is binding for the entire academic year.
 Inquiries regarding this requirement, including guidelines for requesting an exemption, should be directed to Residence Life at (970) 491-4719.

 Office in the Palmer Center, Room 108

-Residential Dining Services operates six dining centers, two Express locations, a Sports Grill, and RAMwich - an online sandwich ordering system with pick-up at Braiden Dining Center.
-"Late Night" dining options are available at four convenient locations.
+Residential Dining Services operates six dining centers, two Express locations, and RAMwich - an online sandwich ordering system with pick-up available at Braiden Dining Center.
+"Late Night" dining options are available at two of our full-service locations until 11 p.m., as well as both express locations until 1 a.m.
 Each dining center features a unique combination of food concepts, offering choices such as sushi, pizza, pasta, stir-fry, vegan/vegetarian options, Tex-Mex, an array of international options, and made-to-order sandwiches.
 Extensive salad bars feature fresh fruits and vegetables as well as fat-free dressings.
 The on-campus bakery provides a wide range of artisan breads, desserts, and gluten-free and specialty items.
-Students have a choice of meal plans, with access to any dining center.
+Students have a choice of meal plans that allow access to any of our dining centers.
 Menus include vegetarian, vegan, gluten-free, and soy products at each meal.
-A registered dietitian is on staff, who can assist students with special dietary needs.
+Residential Dining Services additionally has a registered dietitian nutritionist on staff, who can assist students with special dietary needs.